BioRDM/COVID-Wastewater-Scotland/src/data_transformations/README.md

 The intermediate files into `intermediate`

 ## Usage
-R and bash shell need to be available from the command line.
+R and shell needs to be available from the command line.
 All the commands should be run in the following order

 1. Curation of data
 Renaming of columns, dates transformations ,adding HB information,adding site and population is done by follwing commands.

 ```
-# Change the file to excecutable mode
+# Change the file to user excecutable mode
-$ chmod u+x Adding_Missing_Information_ForFiles.sh
+ chmod u+x Adding_Missing_Information_ForFiles.sh
 # Run the shell script
-$ sh Adding_Missing_Information_ForFiles.sh
+ sh Adding_Missing_Information_ForFiles.sh
 ```
 ```
 # Renaming of columns and date transformations
-$ Rscript RenameColumnsandDateFormat.R
+ Rscript RenameColumnsandDateFormat.R
 ```

 2. Sampling sites